carsonreinke/wkhtml/README.md

     $ gem install wkhtml

-And if it can't find wkhtmltox/wkhtmltopdf, you can supply `--with-wkhtmltox-dir`, `--with-wkhtmltox-include`, `--with-wkhtmltox-lib` for location variations.
+And if it can't find wkhtmltox/wkhtmltopdf, you can supply `--with-wkhtmltox-dir`, `--with-wkhtmltox-include`, or `--with-wkhtmltox-lib` for location variations.

 To use a windowing system for rendering, can be enabled with option `--enable-use-graphics`.
 For more information, [see `GUIEnabled` portion of Qt QApplication](http://doc.qt.io/qt-4.8/qapplication.html#QApplication-2).